-The Boy King Quiz Did any of these things happen?
+The Boy King Quiz

+Did any of these things happen?

-by Claire Ridgway 1) Edward VI's first parliament repealed the heresy law of 1414.
+by Claire Ridgway

+1) Edward VI's first parliament repealed the heresy law of 1414.

-TRUE or FALSE - 2) On 10th September 1547 the English were victorious against the French.
-TRUE or FALSE - 3) The Prayer Book Rebellion was a popular revolt in Norfolk.
+- > TRUE or FALSE

+2) On 10th September 1547 the English were victorious against the French.
-TRUE or FALSE 4) In 1549, Parliament ruled that priests could get married.

-TRUE or FALSE 5) The Act of Uniformity meant that churches had to use the Book of Common Prayer and hold services in English, rather than Latin.
-TRUE or FALSE 6) In 1548 the Putting away of Books and Images Act was passed by Parliament.

-TRUE or FALSE 7) The Ale Houses Act of 1551 is considered to be the foundation of modern licensing laws.
-TRUE or FALSE 8) Kett's Rebellion of summer 1549 was a revolt sparked off by the sweeping religious reforms.
-TRUE or FALSE 9) Two of Edward VI's uncles were executed during his reign.

-TRUE or FALSE 10) Archbishop Cranmer called Edward a second "King David" at his coronation.

 TRUE or FALSE

+3) The Prayer Book Rebellion was a popular revolt in Norfolk.

+TRUE or FALSE

+4) In 1549, Parliament ruled that priests could get married.

+5) TRUE or FALSE

+5) The Act of Uniformity meant that churches had to use the Book of Commo

+Prayer and hold services in English, rather than Latin.
+TRUE or FALSE

+6) In 1548 the Putting away of Books and Images Act was passed by Parliamer

+0) TRUE or FALSE

+7) The Ale Houses Act of 1551 is

+considered to be the foundation of

+modern licensing laws.

+TRUE or FALSE

+8) Kett's Rebellion of summer 1549 was

+a revolt sparked off by the sweeping

+religious reforms.

+TRUE or FALSE

+9) Two of Edward VI's uncles were

+executed during his reign.

+TRUE or FALSE

+10) Archbishop Cranmer called Edward

+a second "King David" at his

+coronation.

+TRUE or FALSE

-ANSWERS ON PAGE 45
+ANSV WERS ON PAGE 45

+An Allegory of the Tudor Succession, painted in the 1570s, shows Edward upholding his father's sword, but proclaims the legal inheritance of his two sisters, not Jane Grey (The Yale Center for British Art)

 The Birth of the Boy King

 Henry VIII's glorious triumph

 by Adrienne Dillard

-Greenwich Palace, where Edward died on 6 July 1553 (Public Domain) line from William Shake-speare's play about Richard III: A horse!
-A horse!My kingdom for a horse!
+Greenwich Palace, where Edward died on 6 July 1553 (Public Domain)

+e all know the infamous line from William Shakespeare's play about Richard III: A horse!
+A horse!
+My kingdom for a horse!
 What most people don't remember is the line Richard's nephew, Henry VIII, uttered in the play based upon his life: An heir!
 An heir!
 My kingdom for an heir!

 Oh come on, that was a good one!
 At least I could get some light applause!